github/docs/content/github/setting-up-and-managing-billing-and-payments-on-github/creating-and-paying-for-an-organization-on-behalf-of-a-client.md

 ### Next steps

 1. Contact your client and ask them to [add you to the organization as a billing manager](/articles/adding-a-billing-manager-to-your-organization).
 You'll need to be a billing manager for the organization so that you can renew or make changes to your client's subscription in the future.
-2. If you would like your organization's credit card to be removed from the organization so that it's not charged again, contact {% data variables.contact.contact_support %}.
+2. If you would like your organization's credit card to be removed from the organization so that it's not charged again, contact {% data variables.contact.contact_osmand_support%}.
 3. When it's time to renew your client's paid subscription, see "[Renewing your client's paid organization](/articles/renewing-your-client-s-paid-organization)."

 ### Further reading